Diabetes: foot ulcers and amputations. | Canada Hyperbarics Skip to main content

 What Researchers Did

-Researchers conducted a systematic review of 50 systematic reviews and randomized controlled trials to evaluate interventions for preventing and treating diabetic foot ulcers and amputations.
+Researchers conducted a systematic review of 50 systematic reviews and randomised controlled trials to evaluate interventions for preventing and treating diabetic foot ulcers and amputations.

 What They Found